As featured in the Sunday Express.

-We’re often asked: ‘How to be a bodyguard?’
+We’re often asked: ‘How do I become a bodyguard?’
 First and foremost, why do you want to be a bodyguard?
-It’s not a quick and easy career path, there are many considerations to make before stepping onto the path to becoming a Bodyguard – also, widely known in the UK as a Close Protection Officer/Operative – CPO for short.
+It’s not a quick and easy career path, there are many considerations to make before stepping onto the path to becoming a Bodyguard; also widely known in the UK as a Close Protection Officer/Operative – CPO for short.

-Being a Bodyguard is not for everyone, it requires specific traits and skill sets.
-If you believe you have what it takes to be a Bodyguard, simply because you’ve watched a couple of movies – you want to live the high-life or brush shoulders with celebrities; then stop right now and go back to the drawing board.
+Being a Bodyguard is not for everyone, it requires specific traits and skillsets.
+If you believe you have what it takes to be a Bodyguard, simply because you’ve watched a couple of movies or you want to live the high-life and brush shoulders with celebrities, then stop right now and go back to the drawing board.
 Close protection is much more about intelligence and planning than muscles and guns!

 Patience, punctuality, integrity, selflessness, commitment, discretion, the ability to remain alert for long periods of time and inactivity, thinking on your feet, and of course – personal fitness.
 All these attributes are required before you even consider any “Bodyguard” training course, more commonly referred to as a ‘close protection course’.